-(e) Basic net income per share is calculated based on the weighted average number of common shares outstanding applied to net income.
+(c) Basic net income per share is calculated based on the weighted average number of common shares outstanding applied to net income.
 Diluted net income per share is calculated using the treasury stock method for stock options and restricted stock units.

 (d) Comparable store metrics are calculated on an annual basis using sales generated from all stores open at least one year and all online sales, excluding certain adjustments to net sales.
 Beginning in fiscal 2015, stores closed during the year are removed from our comparable store metrics calculations.
 This change in the calculation methodology did not have a material impact on the comparable store metrics reported in prior periods presented due to the minimal number of stores closed in those periods.
 Stores relocated during the years being compared are not removed from our comparable store metrics.
 If the effect of relocated stores on our comparable store metrics becomes material, we would remove relocated stores from the calculations.
-Petsense stores are not considered comparable stores until 12 months after the date of acquisition.
+Acquired Petsense stores are considered comparable stores beginning in the fourth quarter of fiscal 2017.